My Tokyo Guide

 Travelers to Japan can take advantage of special measures exempting them from paying consumption tax at department stores, home appliance stores, discount stores, and other retailers when certain procedures are followed.
-At the time of writing, Japanese consumption tax is 8%.

 Foreign nationals within six months of entry into Japan